 She is a native from Republic of Moldova and is fluent in Romanian, English, Italian, Portuguese, Russian, and learning Kurdish.
 Her major dream is a world without political borders, where different cultures are source of unity, not of division.

 Katarzyna Szutkowski, USA

 Katarzyna Szutkowski holds an MS in Global Affairs and Human Rights from the New York University.

-She has worked as a Peacebuilding Consultant at the SEPLAA Foundation, US Chapter from 2011-2014.
-She has also actively participating as an international speaker at the SEPLAA Young Leaders’ Club from 2015-2017.
+She has worked as a Peacebuilding Consultant at various organizations from 2011-2014.
+She has also actively participating as an international speaker at youth forums from 2015-2017.

 She has presented in international conferences in Iraq, US and online in Pakistan and has an interest in human rights, gender, child rights and peacebuilding.

 Susan Sadeed, Switzerland